evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

  The [WLTP range](../../../../guides/understandingrange/wltp) is 320 km (199 mi).
 The consumption is 13,4kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 100kW.
 A full charge from 0 - 100% would take 64 minutes, while a more common scenario of 10-80% would take 25 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 13% to 69% resulting in an actual charge speed including time loss on 64kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 13% to 69%, resulting in an actual charge speed, including time loss on 64kW.
 Each charge session would take 23 minutes and 34 seconds.

 ### Onboard charger